 Emotion

 Do they use language that makes you feel fearful, hopeful or curious?
 Perhaps they’ll tug at your heartstrings, or appeal to your generous nature.
+They may even use AI to create deepfakes of your family and friends.
 Criminals will often use emotional levers to make you follow your heart not your head.

 Scarcity